UAE: Police help accident victim hospitalised for 3 years reunite with family

 The Head of the Community Police Department, Fatima Obaid Al Shamsi, said that Ajman Police coordinated with Sheikh Khalifa Masfoot Hospital, Dubai Airport and the airport of his home country ahead of the travel.

 She said that as he was a person of determination, he needed a special travel mechanism and that a team from Ajman Police accompanied the man to the airport.
-They also accompanied him till he arrived in his homeland and was reunited with his family.
+A private team also accompanied him till he arrived in his homeland and was reunited with his family.

 ALSO READ: